-- Start with a fed starter – I feed my starter and wait 3-4 hours till it has doubled, and is nice and bubbly before starting this recipe.
-It will work with discards (unfed starter), but the end result isn’t as big and fluffy.
+- Start with a fed starter – I feed my starter and let it rest at room temperature for 3-4 hours till it has doubled and is nice and bubbly before starting this recipe.
+It will work with discards (unfed starter), but you may need to let the dough rise happen longer or the end result isn’t as big and fluffy.

 - Bread flour would be best.
 I use organic (unbleached) all purpose flour most of the time, because that is all I could find.
 And it turns out fine.
 But if you are lucky enough to have unbleached bread flour this would make it even better!

 - Unbleached flour is best – it has the most food for the bacteria to feast on!
 And well fed bacteria makes for a much yummier loaf!

 - Shaping the dough – this is a bit of a technique, but lots of fun to practice.
 There are a few great shaping videos on youtube if you want some help on this.
 The key is to have a light touch and avoid deflating/degassing the dough.
 And practice, practice, practice!

 - Check the temperature of your bread to make sure it is fully cooked.
 Don’t just go by looks.
 When fully cooked, it will be just over 205 F (96.1 C) on the inside.